da477/bitrix24/README.md

 # Java to Bitrix24 timeman

-Manage Bitrix24 timeman over webhook from Java.
+Simple example how to Manage Bitrix24 timeman over webhook from Java.

+Using pattern CommandExecutor